 Food and drink are an integral part of life to all inhabitants of Croatia and Korcula alike.
 Family and friends will frequently gather to enjoy rustic gastronomy at its best.
 Expect to see on any table a basket of bread, homegrown salad, soup, grilled meats and mouth-watering seafood cooked over the glowing charcoals.
 All washed down with quality locally produced wine.
 It’s a wonder that locals keep themselves in such good shape!

-We never say no to an invitation to dinner, not only to enjoy a great meal and company but to know that most of all you consume has been caught or produced on the Island of Korcula, leaves a special feeling.
+We never say no to an invitation to dinner and not only to enjoy a great meal and company.
+You know that most of what you will consume has been caught or produced on the island.
+This leaves a very special feeling.

 What to Eat on Korcula